ncortes04/Tech-Blog/README.md

 ## Usage
 To use this appplication without it being deployed you must first initialize a connection.
 This Project uses MySQL.
+## Future Developments
+- A profile picture with a desription of the user
+- Ability to like and share posts
+- Ability to choose headers and subtexts within the posts
+- Being able to display images in post

 ## Technologies
 - Bcrypt